 Pea Protein Isolate

-Because pea protein is both gluten-free and dairy-free, it’s especially useful for avoiding gastric distress if you have a sensitivity to lactose, gluten or gliadin (another common allergen that usually occurs in wheat-containing grains).
+Because pea protein is both gluten-free and dairy-free, it’s especially useful for avoiding gastric distress if you have a sensitivity to lactose, gluten, or gliadin (another common allergen that usually occurs in wheat-containing grains).

 The primary downside of pea protein isolate is that it's deficient in the amino acid cystine (an oxidized form of cysteine), which is necessary for the synthesis of many proteins.
 So if you opt for pea protein, it’s essential to incorporate a cysteine or cysteine-rich protein source into your diet.
 One that pairs particularly well with pea protein is rice protein, and you'll often see these two together in vegan protein powder blends.

 In fact, when combined properly, these plant-based amino acids provide some of the same body composition, exercise performance, and recovery benefits as whey protein isolate without the potential for negative allergenic effects.
 This is why we've chosen to add a combination of plant-based proteins to the Kion Bar.

 If you’ve ever eaten Jello, you’ve eaten gelatin.
-Gelatin is the product of boiling the skin, bones and connective tissue of an animal, like a cow.
+Gelatin is the product of boiling the skin, bones, and connective tissue of an animal (such as a cow).
 In fact, you can often purchase bones at your local butcher or health food store so you can make your own.

 Gelatin is a highly bioavailable source of a full spectrum of long-chain amino acids for muscle support.
 These amino acids also serve as the building blocks of your own connective tissue, including bones, cartilage, skin, and tendons.

 Not only that, but gelatin is 30% glycine, which is known to improve gut health by repairing the intestinal wall and gut lining, making it a potent tactic to enhance your ability to digest the other super fuels you use.